You Made it!

 The Huge Opportunity For Live Entertainment Execs

-I spent 30+ hours diving deep into 300 entertainment executives' LinkedIn profiles to see who's building influence vs. who's losing influence.
+I spent 30+ hours diving deep into 300+ entertainment executives' LinkedIn profiles to see who’s living the thought-leadership high life vs. who's losing influence by the day.

-I looked at execs with titles like SVP, VP, President, CEO, Founders, Directors, etc.
+I looked at execs with titles like SVP, VP, President, CEO, Founder, Director, etc.

-I looked at execs from companies like Meow Wolf, Paramount, Disney, Cirque du Soleil, Moment Factory, IAAPA, Live Nation, AEG and Universal.
+I looked at execs from companies like Paramount, Disney, Cirque du Soleil, Moment Factory, Caesars Entertainment, IAAPA, Live Nation, AEG and Universal.

 I probably looked at your profile too.